First post: January 6, 2016. Last updated: June 12, 2019

-Always make sure that you’re complying, following the confines of a TOS, and keeping recommendations in mind when you’re fortunate enough to be presented with them!
+Always make sure that you’re complying, following the confines of a TOS, and keeping recommendations in mind when you’re presented with them!

 This, my friends, is the icing on the cake.

-Once you’ve qualified your traffic and chose the right vertical and offers to promote accordingly, the next step is making sure that your funnel is spot on.
+Once you’ve qualified your traffic and chose the right vertical and offers to promote, the next step is making sure that your landing page is spot on.

 The best way to achieve this?
-A/B test your ads!
+By A/B testing your ads!

 Say you’re doing everything right … your campaigns are targeted … and your traffic is qualified.

 Perhaps the problem lies in your traffic volume?